 During its April 2018 meeting in and near Saratoga Springs, New York, the National Advisory Committee on Rural Health and Human Services examined the rural landscape of adverse childhood experiences (ACEs).
 In its explorations, the Committee considered the role that health and human services play in mitigating and preventing ACEs and their related outcomes.
-Over the two-and-a-half day meeting, the Committee heard about national and state-level perspectives on ACE-related research and prevention.
+Over the two-and-a-half day gathering, the Committee heard about national and state-level perspectives on ACE-related research and prevention.
 The following day, the subcommittee tasked with this topic visited a rural community in Schoharie County.
-In addition to touring the Schoharie County Head Start located in Cobleskill, members of the Committee met with and heard from early childhood experts and advocates, head start educators, home visiting specialists, school-based providers, and an array of cross-systems professionals from local law enforcement and community, social, and human service staff (see Appendix A).
+There, the subcommittee took a tour of the Schoharie County Head Start located in Cobleskill (see Appendix A).
+Additionally, members of the Committee met with and heard from early childhood experts and advocates, head start educators, home visiting professionals, school-based providers, and a wide array of cross-systems professionals, including local law enforcement and community, social, and human services' staff.